-• Expressed interest in maintaining a park-like greenspace.
-(CS1, CS2, CS3)

-- The building is in a prominent location in the northeast portal to the First Hill neighborhood.
+- Expressed interest in maintaining a park-like greenspace.
+(CS1, CS2, CS3) - Remarked that the building is in a prominent location in the northeast portal to the First Hill neighborhood.
 (CS2) - Concerned about scale relative to adjacent buildings.
 (CS2) - Suggested using brick from top to bottom to provide continuity with the historic character of nearby buildings.
 (CS3)